tw00/cbd/README.md

 curl -i 'http://localhost:9300/?id=image'
 ```

-which returns `Content-Type: application/javascript; charset=utf-8` so it can be used with `<script>` tag.
+which returns `Content-Type: application/javascript; charset=utf-8` so it can be used with a `<script>` tag.

-The frontend uses [native ES modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/) to import modules in the browser directyl from a URL.
+The frontend uses [native ES modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/) to import modules in the browser directly from a URL.
 The page is driven by the page data defined in `frontend/static/data/page.js`.
 A minimal `packageSelector` in `frontend/static/js/main.js` then iterates over the page data, checks which modules are needed, loads them via dynamic browser-side import `` await import(`http://localhost:9300/?id=${type}`) ``, and finally renders them via `React.createElement`.

 ## How to get started locally